wakinget/dluxshera-sandbox/docs/dev/working_plan.md

 - Deliver the **optimization artifacts/logging pipeline** described in `docs/architecture/optimization_artifacts_and_plotting.md` and wire it into the canonical and two-plane demos plus `work/scratch/refactored_astrometry_retrieval.py`; keep plotting helpers aligned with the run-directory layout.
 - Advance **optimizer control** by adding per-parameter/block learning-rate shaping (FIM/curvature-derived) to the gradient-descent helpers while keeping compatibility with the new artifacts/logging story.
+  - Decision: for the refactor path, blocks are implemented via θ-space `lr_vec` and IndexMap rather than `optax.multi_transform` over the ParamStore tree.
 - Keep the **doc stack coherent**: use this Working Plan as a “map of maps,” point to `docs/architecture/*.md` for details, and ensure README/tutorials stay in sync as the artifacts/logging work lands.
 Merge readiness (Milestone A) follows once these pieces are stable.

 ## 23) Documentation roadmap for dLuxShera